 Google Local Guides have been celebrating July with food pics at their favorite restaurants.
-You may have noticed some extra activity in your Google My Business account.
+You may have noticed some extra activity in Google Maps and your Google My Business account.
 I’ve certainly noticed some more reviews and photos for my restaurateur clients.

 In terms of search marketing, people looking for a “restaurant near me,” want to see: the menu, the reviews, the location, delivery options, and directions.
 Most likely in that order.